gummyworm/monster/README.md

 |  C=+z    | Step        | steps to the next instruction.                                                       |
 |   <-     | Exit        | exits the debugger and returns to the editor                                         |

+### Memory Viewer (`F3` while debugging)
+The memory viewer displays the contents of RAM at a given address.
+The memory viewer is updated upon reentry to the debugger (if active).
+Memory values may be updated by navigating to the value the user wishes to change and overwriting it with a new hex value.
+The change occurs immediately.

+Watches may be placed while navigating in the memory editor.
+This is done by pressing the `C= + W` key-combination while the cursor is on the desired byte to watch.
+See the _Watch Viewer_ section for more information on watches.

+As with all editors the back-arrow key (`<-`) exits and returns to the editor.

 ### Breakpoints
 During normal editing, breakpoints may be set with the `C= + b` key combination.
 A breakpoint symbol (a filled circle) is placed at the beginning of a line to